ivotron/popper2-paper/paper/paper.md

 ## Workflow execution in Slurm clusters

-For running workflows on Slurm clusters, container engines that are HPC aware, like Singularity, Charliecloud, and Pyxis need to be used.
+For running workflows on Slurm clusters, container engines that are HPC-aware, like Singularity, Charliecloud, and Pyxis need to be used.
 Currently, Popper supports running MPI workloads only through Slurm using Singularity as the container engine.

 To run workflows on a Slurm cluster, a configuration file containing Slurm specific options like the number of CPUs or nodes to use for running a job needs to be supplied to the `popper run` command.
 The user should be aware of the availability of resources like the nodes, CPUs, and GPUs on a shared cluster to write the Popper configuration file accordingly.
 The Slurm resource manager builds or pulls an image on the login node of a Slurm cluster and then starts executing the containerized MPI workload on the compute nodes using the `sbatch` command, which creates and schedules a job for running the container on Slurm.
 With Singularity as the container engine, both the hybrid and bind method can be used to run a Singularity container with MPI available inside it.
 Using the bind approach provides the benefit of making the same MPI based Singularity image compatible between Slurm clusters with different MPI versions.

-In our case study, we used 3 VMs from Azure each with an NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 to create a Slurm cluster with 1 login and 2 compute nodes.
+For our case study, we used 3 VMs from Azure each with an NVIDIA 12GB PCI P100 GPU running Ubuntu 18.04 to create a Slurm cluster with 1 login and 2 compute nodes.
 We used `mpich` which is a popular implementation of MPI, with Singularity following the bind approach, where we install MPI on the host and then bind mount the `/path/to/mpi/bin` and `/path/to/mpi/lib` of the MPI package inside the Singularity container for the MPI version in the host and the container to stay consistent.
 The training step was run using MPI on the 2 compute nodes having a GPU each and the training parameters were the same as in the previous executions.

 <!--`TODO`: an ending note for this paragraph-->

 ## Workflow execution on CI